Searches for Light Dark Matter and Evidence of Coherent Elastic Neutrino-Nucleus Scattering of Solar Neutrinos with the LUX-ZEPLIN (LZ) Experiment: Details on Bias Mitigation

 \section{Details on Bias Mitigation}

 As described in main text, artificial $^{8}$B CE$\nu$NS-like and DM-like signal events were randomly injected into the data pipeline.
-The rate and distribution of the DM-like signal events are discussed in detail in the text and supplements of~\cite{LZ:2024WIMP}.
+The rate and distribution of the DM-like signal events are discussed in detail in the text and supplements of Ref.~\cite{LZ:2024WIMP}.
 The artificial $^{8}$B CE$\nu$NS events are constructed in the same manner as the artificial DM-like signal events, but have a distribution following the predicted $^{8}$B CE$\nu$NS recoil spectrum.

 The injected yearly rate of the $^{8}$B CE$\nu$NS artificial events is drawn from a Poisson distribution of mean 4 events and was randomly introduced into the dataset covering 59\% of the data collection period.
-We chose the rate to match the Poisson uncertainty on the single scatter rate of $^{8}$B CE$\nu$NS in the fiducial liquid xenon volume using the NR response model and fiducial volume definition of~\cite{LZ:2024WIMP}.
+We chose the rate to match the Poisson uncertainty on the single scatter rate of $^{8}$B CE$\nu$NS in the fiducial liquid xenon volume using the NR response model and fiducial volume definition of Ref.~\cite{LZ:2024WIMP}.
+The NR response model described in this paper predicts approximately 1.7 times more $^{8}$B CE$\nu$NS events than assumed in Ref.~\cite{LZ:2024WIMP}.
 After considering detection efficiencies and live time losses, the expected number of artificial events from both high mass DM and $^{8}$B CE$\nu$NS in our dataset follows a Poisson distribution with a mean of 1.75 events.
 The number of events injected into the raw data is allowed to be any number (including zero) drawn from this distribution.
 The true number of injected events is still hidden to the collaboration so as to not impact the bias mitigation of ongoing and future analyses.
 Only the identity of the 1 event passing the ROI and fiducial volume selection of this analysis was revealed.
 This event passed all of the data selection criteria described in the main text.